Skip to main content

 Configure Join

-Set up the join condition between the two related sources using the identifiers configuration.
+Set up the matching condition between the two related sources using the Source Identifier and Target Identifier fields.

 Example: